Eye HealthPrint Page

 - Leber Congenital Amaurosis

 We know that helpful resources related to your eye disease can be difficult to find.
 Vision care in Canada entails a complex web of services, programs and instructions, and little of it is centralized.
 The information on this site represents our attempt at providing a comprehensive, centralized resource that offers guidance and information specific to your eye disease.
-Our goal is to help you find your optimal path through vision care in Canada, which is why we call this initiative Vision Care Pathways.

 How The Eye Works